ajv-validator/ajv/README.md

 Keyword should be a valid JavaScript identifier.

 Keyword should be different from all standard JSON schema keywords and different from previously defined keywords.
-There is no way to redefine keywords or remove keyword definition from the instance.
+There is no way to redefine keywords or to remove keyword definition from the instance.

 Keyword definition is an object with the following properties: